MichelleGri/la-boulangerie/README.md

 * A user wanting to send a message or provide feedback relevant to the bakery.

-There is a form on the contact us page where the user can input their personal information with a message and/or feedback.
-The bakery's email address is also included in the footer and on the contact us page.
+There is a form on the Contact Us page where the user can input their personal information with a message and/or feedback.
+The bakery's email address is also included on the Contact Us page.

 ***